Glossary

 Calyx Lobe – The free, unfused, projecting parts of the base of a flower below the petals.

-Canopy – The leaf surface on a plant.
+Canopy – The leaf surface of a plant.

-Certified Plant Stock – Plants, from a nursery, which have been visually inspected by a state representative and found to be free of virus and other disease symptoms.
+Certified Plant Stock – Plants, from a nursery, that have been visually inspected by a state representative and found to be free of virus and other disease symptoms.

 Crown Bud – A vegetative bud that originates from just below the base of a bramble plant and which will develop into a primocane.